prathimacode-hub/prathimacode-hub/README.md

 [You like what you see?
 Nominate Me asa GitHub Star]() -->

-You can support my work by [Buying me a Pizza 🍕](https://www.buymeacoffee.com/prathimakadari)
+You can support my work by [Buying me a Pizza🍕](https://www.buymeacoffee.com/prathimakadari)

 🛠My Earlier Sprint of Work Experience was with Analogics Group as a Research and Development Engineer and Inphinity Software Solutions as an Embedded Engineer. <br>